How to Talk to Your Teenager About Bitcoin

 Teenagers need to disagree with you.
 It's biological.
 So don't fight it.
 When they say “Bitcoin is too volatile,” say “you're right, it is.
 It dropped 76% from $69,000 to under $16,000 in 2022.”5 When they say “it's bad for the environment,” say “it does use energy.
 About half of Bitcoin mining now uses renewable sources, according to the Cambridge Centre for Alternative Finance.”6

-Agreeing with their objections before presenting counter-evidence is 10x more effective than dismissing them.
-They're testing whether you actually know this stuff or just joined a cult.
+Agreeing with their objections before adding context lands far better than dismissing them.
+They're testing whether you've actually thought this through or are just repeating something you heard.
 If you want the full picture on whether Bitcoin is safe for kids, we cover the risks honestly in a separate guide.

 The $20 Bitcoin experiment for teenagers